Bond699/665/README.md

 **Understandability and Modularity**: The more complex a design is, the more time it can take to understand.
 There's a trade-off between design patterns and complexity.
 Design patterns do increase the number of classes and that increases the initial complexity (when someone first sees the design, they must get a handle on all of the classes).
 To help with understandability and modularity, I commented the code and organized the classes into cohesive packages.

-**Cohesion**: Similar classes are grouped together.
+**Cohesion**: Classes are divided along cohesive lines.
+Similar classes are grouped together.
 For example, VendingMachine and Menu are under Assignment 1.
 Then, the behaviors are grouped together under Behaviors package.
 The same applies to Beverages and Condiments.

 **Coupling**: The strategy pattern allows for low coupling.
 The strategy pattern encapsulates and removes what changes to separate classes and it places an interface between the behavior and the user of the behavior.
 This results in low coupling.